Search

 Wan also faces two charges of failing to ensure the ship complied with safety requirements applying to Hong Kong-registered ships worldwide, under the International Convention for the Safety of Life at Sea.

-Chung said these involved the disappearance of one anchor on the ship; and Wan's failure to report daily to his ship's company.
+Chung said the charges involved the disappearance of one anchor on the ship; and Wan's failure to report daily to his ship's company.
 For these two infractions, eight other witnesses would be called, Chung added.

 Wan did not apply for bail at his first hearing last May after his arrest, and has remained in custody.

-While the offences did not occur in Hong Kong waters, the ship's Hong Kong flag means it comes under the city's maritime regulatory jurisdiction globally.
+While the offences did not occur in Hong Kong waters, the ship was sailing under the Hong Kong flag, putting it under the city's maritime regulatory jurisdiction globally.
 Hong Kong prosecutors have cooperated with Finnish and Estonian authorities on the case.

 Some European governments have accused Russia of hybrid attacks and sabotage of some critical infrastructure, but Moscow has denied such claims, saying the West is seeking to undermine Russian interests through an information war.

-(Reporting by James Pomfret; Editing by Anne Marie Roantree, Jacqueline Wong and Kate Mayberry)
+(Reporting by James Pomfret in Hong Kong and Anne Kauranen in Helsinki; Editing by Anne Marie Roantree, Jacqueline Wong and Kate Mayberry)

 Key Takeaways